 Enter the password for the repository twice.
 You must remember the password to access this repository later.
 Otherwise, you will permanently lose the data stored in the repository.
 You have been warned!

-Next, backup your data to the repository:
+Now it is time to backup your data to the newly created repository.

-$ restic -r ~/backup backup ~/mydata
+$ restic -r ~/mybackup backup ~/mydata

 Enter the password of your repository: